T

 neighborhood

-A vibrant pedestrian mall with historic buildings, public art, and a variety of shops and restaurants.
-It's a great place to stroll and soak in the city's atmosphere.
+A vibrant pedestrian mall in the heart of downtown, filled with shops, restaurants, and historic buildings.
+It's a great place to stroll, people-watch, and soak in the city's atmosphere.

-• Many restaurants offer patio seating in warmer months.
+• Many cafes offer outdoor seating in warmer months.

 ~75 min